DillonBarker/diary_web_app/README.md

 # Set up database
 - Create a new database, and another which is the same but ending in test, this is the database we will use to test the functionality of the app.
 - Use the details in 01_creating_database_tables.sql to create the tables for the databases.
+- The class DatabaseConnection, can be used to connect to the database, this can help to keep code dry and avoid repetition